-Society continues to call for more dialogue and public communication in regard to projects likely to alter the environment.
-This is why the EDF group organizes and engages in transparent and inclusive dialogue during the lifetime of its NPPs and consultation for each new project, all while observing the best international standards.
+Society continues to call for more dialogue and public communication in regard to projects that may impact the environment.
+The EDF group organizes and engages in transparent and inclusive dialogue during the lifetime of its NPPs and consultation for each new project, all while observing the best international standards.

-The challenge facilitates systematic dialogue and consultation in proportion to the implications of related projects, including practices to:
+The challenge is to facilitate systematic dialogue and consultation in proportion to the implications of related projects, including practices to do the following:

 Initiate consultation early;